Thursday, February 20, 2025

 Booklet Curriculum

-Those of you who are delivering booklet instruction must ensure that you provide students the updated curriculum.
+Those of you who are delivering 4-Hour BDI booklet instruction must ensure that you provide students the updated curriculum.
 You can access all of the latest curriculum materials for download via the Classroom Materials page on your affiliate administrative Web portal (login required).
 The files are available now, and you should begin using the updated materials immediately.

 Please make sure that you mail students materials that explain the new laws to students, as you will be responsible for teaching/testing students on this new material!